jmfriedt/SDR-GB-SAR/250322/README.md

 and stop displaying any additional message (the Overflows O and DD might or might not occur).

-Then on the laptop where GNU octave and its dependencies are installed
+Then on the laptop where GNU Octave and its dependencies are installed
 ```
 sudo apt install octave octave-sockets octave-signal octave-zeromq
 ```